Home Programming Clean Code Principles: Writing Maintainable Software That Lasts

 Single Responsibility Principle (SRP)

 "A class should have one, and only one, reason to change."
-This does not mean a class should have only one method — it means it should have only one axis of change.
+This does not mean that a class should have only one method; it means that it should have only one axis of change.
 If changes to database logic and changes to email formatting both require modifying the same class, that class has two responsibilities.

 # Bad: This class has multiple responsibilities